 \subsubsection{Results}

-We plot the number of instances for which valid minor embedding is found in Fig.~\ref{fig:embeddability_results}.
-For $p \ge 0.5$, the QUBO instances with larger $n$ can be minor-embedded into the target graph on both setting of $P_{16}$ and $Z_{15}$.
-Note that no tested QUBO instances can be embedded without linearization, since the clique embedding gives a near-optimal upper bound of the size of dense QUBO problems that can be embedded.
+We plot the number of instances for which valid minor-embedding is found in Fig.~\ref{fig:embeddability_results}.
+For $p \ge 0.5$, the QUBO instances with larger $n$ can be minor-embedded on both settings of $P_{16}$ and $Z_{15}$.
+Note that no tested instances can be embedded without linearization, since the clique embedding gives a near-optimal upper bound of the size of dense QUBO problems that can be embedded.
 We observe that larger $p$ results in a higher upper limit of the size of embeddable QUBO problems.
-For example, all 10 instances of size $n=360$ are minor-embedded into $P_{16}$ when $p=2.0$, while no valid embedding is found for instances of size $n=220$ when $p=0.5$.
-This is because more pairs of variables are ordered in Algorithm~\ref{alg:extract_order} for larger $p$, and thus the QUBO matrices get sparser by linearization.
+For example, all 10 instances of size $n=360$ are embedded into $P_{16}$ when $p=2.0$, while no valid embedding is found for instances of size $n=220$ when $p=0.5$.
+This is because more pairs of variables are ordered in Algorithm~\ref{alg:extract_order} for larger $p$, and thus the QUBO matrices are made sparser by linearization.